 At a minimum, you should be tracking conversions.
 But ideally, you should track your marketing spend from click-to-close.
 An ad campaign can drive a lot of clicks and even conversions, but if it isn’t driving sales, it isn’t worth you spending money.

-Get the most out of your PPC landing pages
+Get the most out of your PPC post-click landing pages

 To use PPC effectively, you have to be willing to try new tactics and get creative.
 Remember, insanity is doing the same thing over and over and expecting different results.

-These seven tactics may not be commonly used to drive PPC landing page traffic, but they are a great way to get an edge on the competition.
-Give them a shot and let me know what sort of results you see!
+These seven tactics may not be commonly used to drive PPC post-click landing page traffic, but they are a great way to get an edge on the competition.
+Give them a shot and you will be pleasantly surprised what sort of results you see!